isb-cgc/readthedocs/docs/source/sections/gcp-info/FirstWorkflow.rst

 ======================================================================
-Your First Workflow on Google Cloud Virtual Machine (RNAseq-Snakemake)
+Your First Workflow on Google Cloud Virtual Machine (Snakemake-RNAseq)
 ======================================================================
 Requirements: